torigai/ksbib/README.md

 # ksbib
-library software
+ksbib is a simple library software that you can use for personal purposes or even for small archives.
+You can handle books, articles, journals, incollections and link them to pdf-files and url's etc., just as you would expect of a library software.
+The software does not yet include rental options and user management, if you are interested in that, feel invited to send me a note or add your own code.

+ksbib is meant as a desktop programm for your local computer.
+For that purpose sqlite seemed to be the perfect choice.
+The security measures (like user roles) that would be appropriate for a public web application are therefore not implemented.

-# Installation
+## Installation

 npm install -g nw-gyp \
 npm install nw --nwjs_build_type=normal --save \
 npm install nwjs-builder-phoenix --save-dev \
 npm install sqlite3 --build-from-source --runtime=node-webkit --target-arch=x64  --target="0.46.4" --save

-(target = "0.46.4" denotes the nwjs version.
-You can change this to the actual version but then take that change into account in package.json as well)
+(target = "0.46.4" is the nwjs version.
+The version is also documented in package.json for the build process.
+To find out the actual version visit https://nwjs.io/)

-# Try out
+## Try out

 npm run dev

-# Build a desktop app
+## Build a desktop app

 npm run dist